Scarborough Shoal standoff: Fishing ban

 The Chinese government unilaterally imposed a fishing ban in the South China Sea, where the Scarborough shoal lies, lasting from May 16 to August 1.
 Since 1999, China has been imposing the annual summer fishing ban, which covers fishermen, regardless of nationality.
 Mono-layer gillnets, and hook and line fishing is not covered by the ban.

-The Philippines does not recognize the Chinese fishing ban but has imposed its own fishing ban.
+The Philippines did not recognize the Chinese fishing ban but imposed its own fishing ban.
 The Filipino fishing ban lasted from May 16 to July 15 and the Philippine Coast Guard will ban Filipino fishermen from the shoal.
 Former President Benigno Aquino III insisted that the ban was for the preservation of marine resources.
 Fish aggregating devices were installed in the municipal waters of Santa Cruz, Candelaria, Masinloc, Palauig and Iba in Zambales, as well as in La Union, Ilocos Sur and Ilocos Norte to ensure the livelihoods of affected Filipino fishermen.
 As of June 26, fishing vessels, together with paramilitary ships, are still in Scarborough shoal despite the Chinese fishing ban still effect.